Do you lead a busy life?

 This Monday morning, I woke up with an idea:

 “Why not go to work earlier?”

 For the past weeks, I had been thinking how could I change my environment and I was stuck.
 Then, I had an idea.
 Rather than changing my environment, why not change me instead?
 Why not avoid the crowds altogether?

 So I woke up at 5.30 am and left home around 6 plus in the dark.

 And it felt so liberating!

-There are hardly anyone on the roads and trains.
+There is hardly anyone on the roads and trains.
 The morning is quiet.
 People generally have better moods and are much calmer.

 But that’s not all, here are what I also saw:

 - a random auntie walking towards me greeted me “good morning”,

 - a dad tying shoelaces for his son with care and love,